Buy as much car insurance as you can afford.

 With the minimum insurance split limits of 100/300/50 if you caused over $50,000 worth of property damage to a vehicle you would usually be personally responsible for damages that exceed that amount.
 If you hit multiple cars that limit could easily be reached.
 So, say you caused $65,000 worth of property damage, you are now $15,000 over your property damage limit.

-If one person was severely hurt by you in the accident and exceeding your $100,000 limit for one person injured in one incident, say by $50,000, then you would now be over your limit in two different areas of your split limit policy by a total of $65,000.
+If one person was severely hurt by you in the accident and exceeded your $100,000 limit for one person injured in one incident, say by $50,000.
+You would now be over your limit in two different areas of your split limit policy by a total of $65,000.
 You would be responsible for paying this amount.

 With a $300,000 CSL insurance policy, everything would be covered in the example given above because you can split the coverage up how you need it.
 So your property damage liability can pay out $65,000 and your bodily injury liability can pay out the $150,000 under CSL for a total of $215,000.
 You are still well below your $300,000 combined limit so are better protected.